-For the last week of the 2018 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.
+For the last week of the 2018 and 2019 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.

 8th International Research Conference on Adolescents

 Although there are thousands of published articles on FASD, there remains limited research specifically on adolescents and adults with FASD.
 As individuals diagnosed with FASD continue to age, the “need to know” across a broad spectrum of areas continues to be critically important for identifying clinically relevant research questions and directions.
 Continuing on the work of seven previous conferences, there remains a clear need to examine relevant global research, programs and policies.
 What does existing or emerging research tell us?
 Are the results transferable from country to country and/or from laboratory to real life?
 Are there clinical implications of results from any of these areas of which we should be aware?
 What are the changes in our thinking, practice and directions that will be required to improve outcomes?
 What are the implications for the future?

 For more information, and to view the Changemakers Presentions, visit:

 The above phrase was the theme for the above conference.
 That is why I chose to end the (2018/2019) 99 Days journey by giving the last words to individuals with FASD.